Licensing Contributor William Trostel on shooting commercial photography

 Q: What’s your favorite type of commercial photography to shoot?

 A: Fine art portraits, for sure.
-I love working one-on-one with a model and creating work using the body as a form of art.
+I working one-on-one with a model and creating work using the body as a form of art.
 Bold outfits and colored lighting and backdrops have been my latest ideas of interest with my work.

 Gab 8 by William Trostel on 500px.com